 Aiti and Azura stood in awe.

 "It's a barrier," she stated.
-Within a second the liquid space froze over, then shattered like glass into millions of shards that melted upon touching the street.
+In a second the liquid space froze over, then shattered like glass, into millions of shards that melted upon touching the street.
 A small silver stream of an unknown substance glimmered in the sunlight as it made its way down the street, strangely it never mostened the pavement.

 Another run down building stood in its wake.
 It rose four stories up.
 The windows on the third floor were boarded up, clearly indicating their next destination.

 "Damn.
 Well, that was something," Aiti took a sip of his drink again.

 Azura remained silent, he was never good with new faces.

 The Girl turned to face them.
 "I would introduce myself but it might be better to get to work first and then introductions."
 She said sternly.